exoscale/telex/README.md

 * `exoscale.net.http.client.request/async?` (defaults  to true)

-Request body is handled via `exoscale.net.http.client.request/BodyPublisher` by default it will handle: bytes, string, input-stream and HttpRequest$BodyPublishers.
+Request body is handled via `exoscale.net.http.client.request/BodyPublisher` by default it will
+handle: bytes, string, input-stream and HttpRequest$BodyPublishers.

+For now the docs are almost non-existant but the source is quite minimal.
+That will come in time, once the api stabilizes.

 ## Documentation